Dylan-86/dexetera-docs/docs/faq-troubleshooting.md

    - Try different browser if issue persists

 4. **Wallet not installed**
-   - Download MetaMask from official site
+   - Download MetaMask or your wallet from official site
    - Not from random download link

-### Q: Gas fee too high

-**Note**: Gas fees are NOT Dexetera fees.
-They're Arbitrum network costs.

-**Causes**:
-- Network congestion (high demand)
-- Complex transaction

-**Fixes**:
-1. Try again later (when network is less busy)
-2. Gas fees fluctuate by time of day/week
-3. Usually very low on Arbitrum (cheaper than Ethereum)

 ### Q: USDC balance shows zero even though I have funds